COMP6248-Reproducability-Challenge/FastGAN-Reproduction/README.md

 ## License and copyright notice
 This code is provided under the GNU General Public License v3.0

+## The report
+You can see the report at

 ## Original Code
 The author's code at [Github](https://github.com/odegeasslbc/FastGAN-pytorch)